Cayley Graph Propagation: Dirichlet Energy of Cayley graphs

 In this section, we empirically validate the efficacy of using the complete Cayley graph structure on a range of graph classification tasks.
-In particular, we compare the CGP model against approaches that do not incur a computational complexity of having to examine the input graph's structure: master node \cite{gilmer2017neural}, fully adjacent layer (FA) \cite{alon2020bottleneck} and EGP \cite{deac2022expander}.
-In addition to these comparisons, we further examine the scalability and performance of CGP against state-of-the-art graph rewiring techniques~\cite{gasteiger2019digl, topping2022riccurvature, karhadkar2023fosr, nguyen2023revisiting, black2023understanding}, leveraging the TUDataset~\cite{morris2020tudataset} and LRGB~\cite{dwivedi2022long}.
-Due to space limitations, we defer the results of the LRGB to Appendix (Section \ref{app:additional_experiments}), as well as analysing over-smoothing by measuring the Dirichlet energy of a graph to Appendix (Section \ref{app:dirichlet_energy}).
+In particular, we first motivate CGP by extending the results of \citet{deac2022expander}, comparing CGP against approaches that do not incur a computational complexity of having to examine the input graph's structure: master node \cite{gilmer2017neural}, fully adjacent last layer (FA) \cite{alon2020bottleneck} and EGP \cite{deac2022expander}.
+We then extend our empirical evaluation by comparing the performance of CGP against the state-of-the-art approaches that require \emph{dedicated preprocessing}~\cite{gasteiger2019digl, topping2022riccurvature, karhadkar2023fosr, nguyen2023revisiting, black2023understanding,choipanda} on the TUDataset~\cite{morris2020tudataset} and LRGB~\cite{dwivedi2022long}.
+Due to space limitations, we defer the results of the LRGB to Appendix (Section \ref{app:additional_experiments}).

+Beyond comparing the performance of CGP against the baselines, we evaluate the practicality of CGP by providing a runtime analysis against the aforementioned approaches that require dedicated processing.
+In Appendix~(Section \ref{app:scalability}), we extend this through a scalability analysis.
+Furthermore, we provide an ablation study to investigate whether the complete Cayley graph structure is a suitable alternative to a fully-connected graph.

 \paragraph{Experimental setting} We evaluate on the Open Graph Benchmark (OGB) \cite{hu2020open} and TUDataset \cite{morris2020tudataset}.
-In our experiments, we prioritise a fair comparison with the only modification to the model being the use of the complete Cayley graph structure and the initialisation of the virtual nodes.
+In our experiments, we prioritise a fair comparison, following the layer schema for each approach.
+For EGP and CGP, this includes the interweaving schema as depicted in Section \ref{sec:cgp}.
+For FA \cite{alon2020bottleneck}, this consists of rewiring the last layer.
+All the other approaches only propagate over the base (or rewired) graph structure.
 Furthermore, we show that our proposed method is MPNN invariant by setting the underlying model to GCN~\cite{kipf2016semi} and GIN~\cite{xu2018powerful}.
 The chosen hyperparameters are in line with established foundations \cite{hu2020open, karhadkar2023fosr} for each dataset respectively.
-Notably, the EGP paper limits its empirical analysis to only the graph classification tasks from OGB with GIN as the backbone GNN.
-Refer to Appendix (Section \ref{app:experimental_details}) for more detail on our experimental setting and hyperparameters used for the OGB and TUDataset.
+Notably, EGP \cite{deac2022expander} limits its empirical analysis to only the graph classification tasks from OGB with GIN as the backbone GNN.
+Refer to Appendix (Section \ref{app:experimental_details}) for more details on our experimental setting and hyperparameters used for the OGB and TUDataset.